SakethGG/MATLAB-For-Robotics-concepts/README.md

 # MATLAB-For Robotics concepts
-This repository contains MATLAB codes for visualising and understanding robotics concepts easily.
-I primarily use 'Introduction to Robotics' by John Craig, including concepts from other popular books for better understanding.
-The codes help simplify complex concepts through step-by-step animations and clear visualisations.

 Welcome to the **MATLAB - For Robotics Concepts** repository!
 This repository is designed to help students, researchers, and robotics enthusiasts **understand fundamental robotics concepts through easy-to-follow MATLAB visualisations and animations**.

 ## **🔹 Overview**
-This repository follows a **structured, chapter-wise approach** based on **John Craig’s "Introduction to Robotics: Mechanics and Control"** and **Bruno Siciliano’s "Robotics: Modelling, Planning and Control."** It provides interactive MATLAB scripts that visually explain core robotics topics such as transformations, kinematics, dynamics, trajectory planning, and control.
+This repository follows a **structured, chapter-wise approach** based on **John Craig’s "Introduction to Robotics: Mechanics and Control"** and **Bruno Siciliano’s "Robotics: Modelling, Planning and Control."** including concepts from other popular books for better understanding.
+The codes help simplify complex concepts through step-by-step animations and clear visualisations.
+It provides interactive MATLAB scripts that visually explain core robotics topics such as transformations, kinematics, dynamics, trajectory planning, and control.

 Each script is **well-documented and includes step-by-step animations** to simplify complex mathematical concepts, making it easier for learners to grasp.